harrydowning/serl/docs/source/user_guide/lang_config.rst

 This can be used to find more errors, rather than stop on the first, or if :ref:`meta-grammar-permissive` is set to :code:`True` allow execution to continue.

+The error token is accessable within code like other :term:`terminal variables <terminal variable >`, however it won't contain any capture groups, just the whole error span.

 :Example:

 In the following grammar snippet, a new production has been added with the error token (:code:`err`) placed before a semi-colon (marking the end of a statement).